Does the hospitalized patient with unexplained dyspnea have interstitial lung disease (ILD)?

 Because of the diversity of diseases encompassed in ILD, the American Thoracic Society and European Respiratory Society developed a two-level classification system to facilitate the clinical evaluation of ILD (Figure 241-1).
 This system divides ILDs initially based on specific mechanisms of disease into disorders of known etiology, idiopathic interstitial pneumonia, granulomatous disease, and rare diseases.
 The idiopathic interstitial pneumonias (IIPs) are further classified in a second level based on histologic appearance.
 For the purpose of this discussion, we will focus primarily on the IIPs and mention several other ILDs of particular relevance to the hospitalist.

 American Thoracic Society/European Respiratory Society classification of interstitial lung disease.
 DPLD, diffuse parenchymal lung disease; LAM, lymphangioleiomyomatosis; HX, histiocytosis X. (Adapted from American Thoracic Society/European Respiratory Society International Multidisciplinary Consensus Classification of the Idiopathic Interstitial Pneumonias.
-This joint statement of the American Thoracic Society [ATS], and the European Respiratory Society [ERS] was adopted by the ATS board of directors, June 2001 and by the ERS Executive Committee, ...
+This joint statement of the American Thoracic Society [ATS], and the European Respiratory Society [ERS] was adopted by the ATS board of directors, June 2001 and by the ERS Executive Committee, June 2001.
+Am J ...